Peel It Back Tour: Reception

 Critics praised the political timeliness of performing "Head Like a Hole" and the Reznor-produced "I'm Afraid of Americans".
 (Note: According to:) Irish Times praised the "stark minimalist beauty" of "The Frail" and "doomy grandeur" of "The Wretched", the San Francisco Chronicle praised the rendition of "Copy of A", while Stereogum likened Reznor to Elton John during his piano performances.
-Louder described the ending performance of "Hurt" as quietly devastating, uniting an "enraptured" and "utterly immersed" room, The Irish Times described Reznor's "majestic" performance as reminding everyone of its roots past Johnny Cash's cover, The Times described it as "quietly yet devastatingly" performed with "dark charisma"—describing it as a moment of "searing humanity and fragility", Los Angeles Times felt Reznor displayed "tightly coiled emotion and intimate grandeur", and San Francisco Chronicle wrote that Reznor, with "visceral pain and regret", demonstrated that the words "Everyone I know / Goes away in the end" remained "timeless" decades after the song's release.
+Variety felt the closing performances of "Head Like a Hole" and "Hurt" represented an "encapsulation" of Reznor's "strength as an artist" in presenting emotional music in an "arena-shaking" format.
+Louder described the ending performance of "Hurt" as quietly devastating, uniting an "enraptured" and "utterly immersed" room, The Irish Times described Reznor's "majestic" performance as reminding everyone of its roots past Johnny Cash's cover, and Billboard Canada said that given the impact of Cash's cover, Reznor and the band "did it proud" with a "compelling" rendition, opining it had a positive, lasting impact on the audience.
+The Times described "Hurt" as "quietly yet devastatingly" performed with "dark charisma"—describing it as a moment of "searing humanity and fragility", Los Angeles Times felt Reznor displayed "tightly coiled emotion and intimate grandeur" in his performance, and San Francisco Chronicle wrote that Reznor, with "visceral pain and regret", demonstrated that the words "Everyone I know / Goes away in the end" remained "timeless" decades after the song's release.